This post is all about what to wear on a road trip.

 Sneakers or cross trainers round out our footwear suggestions, as they too are effortless and comfy (are you noticing a trend yet?)
-No need to wear your highest heels when sitting in the car—always go for comfort over fashion.
+No need to wear your boots or highest heels when sitting in the car—always go for comfort over fashion.
 While sneakers are not quite as easy to slip on and off, they are ideal for colder climates, as they keep your feet nice and warm.
 Perhaps most importantly, warm feet in cold weather actually helps you to avoid exacerbating the threat of coming down with a cold or the flu.
 How depressing would it be to finally arrive at your destination only to be stuck in bed with a box of Kleenex?

 2. Bring a Large Handbag